ivanlago/blog/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Code Quality Tools

+This project uses [Biome](https://biomejs.dev/) for code formatting, linting, and import organization.
+Biome has replaced ESLint and Prettier in this project.

+### Available Commands

+- `npm run lint` - Check for formatting and linting issues
+- `npm run lint:fix` - Automatically fix formatting and linting issues
+- `npm run format` - Format all files in the project

+### VS Code Integration

+To get full Biome integration with VS Code (formatting on save, error highlighting, etc.):

+1. Open VS Code
+2. Go to Extensions (Ctrl+Shift+X)
+3. Search for "Biome"
+4. Install the official "Biome" extension by "BiomeJS"

+The extension ID is: `biomejs.biome`

+With the Biome VS Code extension installed:
+- Code will be automatically formatted on save
+- Linting errors will be shown in real-time
+- Import sorting will be applied automatically

 ## Gerenciamento de Anúncios

 Este blog inclui um sistema de gerenciamento de anúncios para produtos afiliados.
 Você pode: